 Would BlueNalu deliver on their mission to feed the planet and sustain the oceans better by skipping the difficult technical work of creating the perfect fillet and instead focus on flaked protein that can easily be formed into fish fingers, goujons, fish cakes and the like that could enter millions of homes quickly through ready meals or frozen food?

-When I put this question to Lou, he said that the company was initially looking at finish as a category for launch, where some of the greatest seafood demand is forecast for the decades ahead.
+When I put this question to Lou, he said that the company was initially looking at fine dining as a category for launch, where some of the greatest seafood demand is forecast for the decades ahead.
 That is typically served as a fillet or a medallion.

 ‘As a company, BlueNalu is also focused on the seafood fillets and medallions category as these product forms can only be manufactured with our cell-based technology, and represent an enormous and growing global business.